First-Year Seminars

 — Connect new students to a faculty mentor

-— Provide students with an introduction to the intellectual life of the university
+— Introduce students to the intellectual life of the university

 — Include experiential learning activities